 Get our BRAIN POWERUP GUIDE, free.

 According to the original definition, all nootropics should be safe.

 Today the definition of nootropics has expanded to mean any substance — natural, synthetic, or a mix — that has the potential to improve mental functions such as memory, intelligence, motivation, attention, and concentration.

 The cognitive-enhancing supplements you read about at the beginning of this article — vitamins, herbs, and amino acids — fit the original criteria of nootropics.

 They improve mental functions, support brain health, and do no harm.

 But this is rarely what is now meant by the term nootropics.

-Given the desire of many people to improve their mental performance and the way these substances are marketed, their risks and side effects have become relatively unimportant.
+To many, the desire to improve mental performance at any cost is paramount, and the worry of risk and side effects has become relatively unimportant.